AhmedScchaider/Tutorial/README.md

 # Tutorial
-This repo include all source code from tutorial in http://duniainternet27.blogspot.com
+This repo include all source code from tutorial in http://duniainternet27.blogspot.com and http://muhammadsayuti.com